dimabarbul/XReports/docs/xreports/attribute-based-builder.md

 ### Constructor Dependencies

 Sometimes you will need to get external dependencies to be provided to post-builder class.
-IN this case you need to register dependency in DI container and accept dependencies in constructor of post-builder class.
+In this case you need to register dependency in DI container and accept dependencies in constructor of post-builder class.

 ```c#
 // Service our post-builder class depends on.